quantuminformation/test-recorder/README.md

 If you don't want an element to be recorded, and any of its children add this class to it `doNotRecord`

-#VanillaJsApp
+#Vanilla (No framework/native js)

 This just records actions in a non framework environment in the /demo/VanillaJsApp application.
-This will always be here extinct, other frameworks come and go.
+This will always be here, other frameworks come and go.

+##Running the Vanilla demo app

+The first thing you need to do is install the local npm dependencies in ./demo/VanillaJsApp

+You can run

+`npm run demo-angular`

+##Running the Vanilla test

+This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there

+You need to start webdriver:
+`npm run webdriver`

+then run protractor with :
+`npm run vanilla-test`

 #Angular